waterlinked/waterlinked.github.io/docs/underwater-gps/integration/bluerov-integration.md

 ### Locator-D1

-The [Locator-D1](../../locators/locator-d1.md) comes with a seperate cable which must run parallel with the BlueROV2 tether to the Topside.
+The [Locator-D1](../../locators/locator-d1.md) comes with a separate cable which must run parallel with the BlueROV2 tether to the Topside.
 Since the Locator-D1 is a stand-alone unit, no further integration with the BlueROV2 is needed.